Polynesian languages: Numerals in Polynesian languages

+The words for 1,000 and 10,000 in these languages notably shifted between eastern and western branches: those in Tongic and Samoic groups used afe for 1,000 and mano for 10,000; while Marquesic languages like Tahitian, Māori and Hawaiian use mano and tini ~ kini, respectively.

 Orthography

 Written Polynesian languages use orthography based on Latin script.
 Most Polynesian languages have five vowel qualities, corresponding roughly to those written i, e, a, o, u in classical Latin.
 However, orthographic conventions for phonemes that are not easily encoded in standard Latin script had to develop over time.
 Influenced by the traditions of orthographies of languages they were familiar with, the missionaries who first developed orthographies for unwritten Polynesian languages did not explicitly mark phonemic vowel length or the glottal stop.
 By the time that linguists trained in more modern methods made their way to the Pacific, at least for the major languages, the Bible was already printed according to the orthographic system developed by the missionaries, and the people had learned to read and write without marking vowel length or the glottal stop.

 This situation persists in many languages.
 Despite efforts at reform by local academies, the general conservative resistance to orthographic change has led to varying results in Polynesian languages, and several writing variants co-exist.
 The most common method, however, uses a macron to indicate a long vowel, while a vowel without that diacritical mark is short, for example, ā versus a.
-Sometimes, a long vowel is written double, e.g. Maaori.
+Sometimes, a long vowel is instead written double, e.g. Maaori.